 The consideration of alternative points of view/perspectives is an excellent tool for creating and delivering fresh ideas.

 Remember to discuss what you have learned with someone.
 Try role-playing with someone as you apply “alternative perspectives” to imagined scenarios.
 It is important that you do so to embed this knowledge firmly within your repertoire of skills and learning.
 We are building neural pathways that will benefit you for a lifetime; neural pathways that will only form if you regularly practice your learning and teach/share with others.

-You should be confident to discuss the five following subjects:
+You should be confident to discuss the four following subjects:

 - Our education and life experiences can often lead to a “blinkered” viewpoint;